 Web3 is still a concept that has many questions attached to it whether that be in a legal sense with compliance, regulation and copyright or through solving the technology challenges with security, speed and user-complexity that still exist within the current Web3 platforms that are out there.

-Creating a decentralised world, in theory, has the potential to create a more equal internet and overall better world, which seems like the next logical steps in the web, but is this really the future?
-We think at this stage it's very open.
+Creating a decentralised virtual world, in theory, has the potential to create a more equal internet and overall better world, which seems like the next logical step in the web, but is this really the future?
+We think it's in it's early stages, but it's very open.
 It's a very exciting technology with innovations, platforms and ideas that we already love however, like any new pioneering advancements with the potential to fundamentally shift how we do things, there are an equal number of issues surrounding Web3 as a concept that will create roadblocks along the way to it being adopted.

 Like most advances in the tech space, it can be a difficult concept for some to grasp as the definition of Web3 is a complicated one by nature from its idealistic viewpoint on solving current problems, to its technological implementation on a theoretical level.
 What is definite, however, is we cannot ignore Web3 and its prominence in the tech space right now and the influence it is having over individuals and businesses alike.